 Heliogen’s most recent funding event was in June 2021 when it raised USD 83 million from investors including ArcelorMittal (a Luxembourg-based multinational steel manufacturer), Edison International, Prime Movers Lab, Ocgrow Ventures, A.T.
 Gekko, and 8090 Partners to accelerate the global deployment of its technology.

 In December 2021, Heliogen was listed on NYSE through a special purpose acquisition company (SPAC) merger.
 The company received USD 188 million from the transaction and expects to use the proceeds to scale heliostat manufacturing and R&D activities.

 Renewables: NextGen Solar, Wind, Hydro:

 Oil and gas and other fossil fuel energy companies are increasingly adopting ClimateTech to meet their sustainability commitments.
-While these initiatives are still mostly conventional renewable energy generation projects such as solar and wind, some companies, especially oil and gas supermajors, are also gradually exploring next-generation ClimateTech solutions such as carbon capture, utilization, and storage (CCUS) and advanced biofuel refining.
-In many cases, however, these initiatives are aimed at reducing in-house greenhouse gas emissions as opposed to the broader commercialization of the technology.
+While these initiatives are still mostly conventional renewable energy generation projects such as solar and wind, some companies, especially oil and gas supermajors, are also gradually exploring next-generation ClimateTech solutions such as bioenergy and sustainable fuels.

 Top smart meter companies such as Landis+Gyr and Itron complement their smart metering solutions with legacy energy optimization and management software.
 Diversified technology companies like General Electric and Cisco also provide similar solutions globally.